Linear Interactive and Transactional Models of Communication Examples

 Example of Lasswell's Model of Communication

 For example, the BBC News channel has telecasted news regarding the negative impact of social media in spreading fake and misleading information.
 It also shows how social media can affect people physically and mentally.
 Finally, they recommend some tips on how to stop spreading fake and disinformation via social media.
-Based on the set of questions outlined by Lasswell’s communication model and the example, firstly, the answer to “Who” is the BBC News Channel news presenter.
+Based on the set of questions outlined by Lasswell's communication model and the example, firstly, the answer to "Who" is the BBC News Channel news presenter.
 Secondly, it Says What indicates that people use social media to spread fake and misleading information.
-Thirdly, the answer to the “In which Channel” question means the BBC News Channel.
-Additionally, “To Whom” refers to the people watching this channel.
-Finally, With what effect shows the awareness have?
+Thirdly, the answer to the "In which Channel" question means the BBC News Channel.
+Additionally, "To Whom" refers to the people watching this channel.
+Finally, With what effect does the awareness have?

 3. Shannon and Weaver's Model of Communication

-Shannon-Weaver’s communication model was established by two American scholars, Shannon and Weaver, in 1949.
+Shannon-Weaver's communication model was established by two American scholars, Shannon and Weaver, in 1949.
 The Shannon-Weaver model is called the mother of all communication models.
 Shannon and Weaver did not include feedback; therefore, it is a linear communication model.
-However, Norbert Weiner added Feedback to the model in responding to the criticism.
+However, Norbert Weiner added Feedback to the model in response to the criticism.
 At first, this model was designed to articulate the technical communication process.
 Later, it was used to discuss all types of communication.
 The Shannon-Weaver model represents six essential communication elements: information source, transmitter, channel, receiver, destination, and noise source.
 This model does not represent feedback; therefore, it is a linear communication model.
 Later, this model was criticized by many other scholars for not having feedback.
 Feedback is vital in making the communication process more interactive and effective.
 However, Norbert Weiner added the Feedback element to the model.

 Shannon–Weaver Model of Communication Example